t1h0n/monkey_interpreter/README.md

-Implemenation of Monkey language described in "Writing A Compiler In Go" in C++ with some additions(while loop, additional intrinsics)
+Implemenation of Monkey language interpreter in C++ described in "Writing An Interpreter In Go" with some additional features (while loop, additional intrinsics)

 Executable targets:
 monkey_compiler_unit_tests - tests, enabled by default and can be disabled